microsoft/rushstack.io-website/docs/api/node-core-library.filesystem.deletefolder.md

 ## FileSystem.deleteFolder() method

 Deletes a folder, including all of its contents.
-Behind the scenes is uses `fs-extra.removeSync()`<!-- -->.
+Behind the scenes is uses `fs-extra.removeSync()`.

 <b>Signature:</b>